AN-773/openvpn-install/README.md

 ./openvpn-install.sh
 ```

-You need to run the script as root and have the TUN module enabled.
+You need to run the script as root and have the TUN/TAP module enabled.

 The first time you run it, you'll have to follow the assistant and answer a few questions to setup your VPN server.